Criteria and editorial quality policy in our publications

 Translation process & adaptation to the language, country and situation

-This project is available in three different languages: English, Spanish, and French.
+This project is available in four different languages: English, Spanish, French and Catalan.

 As seen previously, one of the key premises of this project is pluralism, hence the fact that a large number of doctors and specialists are contributors.
 At the same time, they usually come from different countries, so they do not speak all three languages in most of the cases.
 For this reason, the following are the steps of the process we follow: